 “Many consider the British boxing scene to be thriving with talent as of late with the likes of the ever so present and star-studded heavyweight division to fellow Manchester residing boxer Anthony Crolla.
 Do you see British boxing only getting bigger and are there any boxers you see destined to reach the same heights that you achieved?”

-“We have an unbeaten Heavyweight champion in Anthony Johnson, he’s a down to earth young man who is very popular.
+“We have an unbeaten Heavyweight champion in Anthony Joshua, he’s a down to earth young man who is very popular.
 If anybody can then AJ can.”

 In the four years that have passed since Ricky finally called it a day on his incredible career, he has gone on to pursue other goals both in the world of boxing as well as straying away from the fighting environment and into new ventures.
 Hatton admits that, even though the thrill of competing in a boxing ring isn’t present anymore, his life post-boxing is still exciting.